Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Step 1: Mix With Water

-First, try mixing your protein powder with just water and no other ingredients to ensure that your reaction truly is to the whey protein powder and not to the liquid it is mixed with or any other added ingredients.
+First, try mixing your protein powder with just water and no other ingredients to ensure that your reaction is to the whey protein powder and not to the liquid it is mixed with or any other added ingredients.

 Step 2: Drink Your Shake Slowly

 Next, drink your protein shake slowly, taking time between each small sip versus chugging it down in big gulps after your workout.
-Slowing down the consumption of your shake could be enough to alleviate your symptoms.

 Step 3: Switch to Whey Protein Isolate